 The new Ball Trainmaster One Hundred Twenty (Ref.
-NM2888D-PG-LJ-GYGO) automatic watch is not just a dressy accessory.
+NM2888D-PG-LJ-GYGO) is not just a dressy accessory.
 It has a piece of history in its name.

-Although Ball watches are not overwhelmingly popular in Europe, they, as far as I know, still enjoy pretty good reputation in the United States.
+Although Ball is not overwhelmingly popular in Europe as a premium brand, they, as far as I know, still enjoy a pretty good reputation in the United States.
 Also, it must be mentioned that the brand has its own legacy that greatly influenced the watchmaking industry all over the world.

-Another thing that you may haven’t been aware of, is that the famous Swiss-based COSC chronometer certification authority based its set of requirements for the watch to be called a chronometer on the guidelines developed by Mr. Bell for the American railroad system.
+Another thing that you may haven’t been aware of, is that the famous Swiss-based COSC chronometer certification authority based its set of requirements on the guidelines developed by Mr. Ball for the American railroad system.

-Well, some people may argue that naming a new watch after such a somber event is not particularly appropriate thing to do, but, still, here we have a new Ball Trainmaster One Hundred Twenty (Ref.
-NM2888D-PG-LJ-GYGO) automatic watch.
+Well, some people may argue that naming a new model after such a somber event is not a particularly appropriate thing to do, but, still, here we have a new Ball Trainmaster One Hundred Twenty automatic (Ref.
+NM2888D-PG-LJ-GYGO).